REYKJAVÍK RESTAURANT GUIDE

 Website | Instagram

 Thankfully, there is an abundance of restaurants to choose from in Reykjavík these days.
 Ranging from casual and cheap take away, to extravagant treat-yourself style dinners.
 It’s an exciting time to be a foodie in Reykjavík!
-One way to get a quick introduction into the classics and the culture around food is to join a Reykjavík Food Walk.
-Or simply make your way around the amazing restaurants located in the downtown area.
+One way to get a brief introduction to the classics and the culture around food is to join a Reykjavík Food Walking tour.
+Or simply make your way around the outstanding restaurants located in the downtown area.

 Lovely recommendations.
 Thank you.